invertase/react-native-firebase/docs/database/usage/index.md

 ## Connect to a database of a secondary app

-If you want to address a database from a different firebase project, you will need to create a secondary app first (Read more on creating a secondary app here: https://rnfirebase.io/app/usage).
+If you want to address a database from a different Firebase project, you will need to create a secondary app first (Read more on creating a secondary app here: https://rnfirebase.io/app/usage).
 For example: